-The restricted model is estimated in column 2 and 8, from which we can elicit information about the size of the structural parameter, α .
+The restricted model is estimated in columns 2 and 8, from which we can elicit information about the size of the structural parameter, α .
 Theoretically α should reflect the capital share in national accounts and thus fall somewhere in an interval from 1/3 and 0.4.
-However, as is familiar from the Mankiw et al. (1992) study, the parameter is estimated to be much higher at about 0.6.
+However, as is familiar from Mankiw et al. (1992) study, the parameter is estimated to be much higher at about 0.6.

-In columns 3 and 9 we include the year of the fertility transition; in column 4 and 10 we further include regional fixed effects (without substantive implications beyond a slightly higher R^2), and in columns 5-6 and 11-12 we limit attention to countries that went through the fertility transition before 1970.
+In columns 3 and 9 we include the year of the fertility transition; in columns 4 and 10 we further include regional fixed effects (without substantive implications beyond a slightly higher R^2), and in columns 5-6 and 11-12 we limit attention to countries that went through the fertility transition before 1970.
 There are two reasons why the latter sample restriction is of interest.
 First, our "Solow controls" are measured as averages from 1960-2000, and are thought to proxy for post transition developments.
 By restricting the sample to "early transition countries" this approximation should improve.
-Second, when we derived the equation for estimation we assumed countries are reasonably
+Second, when we derived the equation for estimation we assumed countries are reasonably close to their steady state path by 2000, which seems more plausible in the case of early transition countries.
+As is clear from Table 2, however, we obtain very similar results in either of the three samples; i.e., whether we examine non-oil countries, non-oil and non-small and non-oil (and non-small) that went through the fertility transition before 1970.15